 Any student who accepts a place at RCS will be considered for a scholarship.
-If you are offered a place at RCS you will be sent a financial statement form to complete to be considered for scholarship.
 If you are successful at gaining a scholarship you will receive separate notification from the Finance Office.
 We aim to contact those successful applicants who have been awarded a scholarship as soon as possible after the decision has been made.

 A scholarship award may be made to cover either part or the full cost of tuition fees, and may include an element for maintenance.
 RCS scholarships can vary in amount from a few hundred pounds to several thousand pounds.
 Scholarships are made by academic staff to individuals on the basis of their talent, potential and need.
 A very small number of scholarships cover full tuition fees, but most do not and you should plan on the basis that you will need to fund the majority of your studies via alternative means.

 If you are successful in being awarded a scholarship and it has been donated by a specific trust or individual, there may be additional conditions.
 It is expected that all recipients of scholarships will write to the relevant donor at least once a year with an update on their progress.
 Students must also list the award in their biography and, on occasion, attend events where their donors may be present.
 Every scholarship student is expected to play a full and active role in the life of the institution, to act as a good role model for other students, and to be a good ambassador for the Royal Conservatoire.